 Four-spotted Chaser at Crossness Southern Marsh in June 2015.
 Photo: Chris Rose.

 Black-tailed Skimmer (Orthetrum cancellatum) - This species likes open water with bare patches of ground along the margin where males will frequently rest between bouts of patrolling.
 Can be found in good numbers at Crossness and Danson Park, and in small numbers at Thames Road Wetland, all sites that have areas with these characteristics.
 Ian Stewart and Ralph Todd recorded it at Foots Cray Meadows in 2014.
+I found a single individual at Hollyhill in the summer of 2015.
+There is sometimes standing water at the bottom of the hill where the Streamway rivulet has been buried under the road and houses.

 Ralph Todd took this photo of a male Black-tailed Skimmer at Foots Cray Meadows.
 Males typically take up positions on bare ground at the margins of waterbodies.

 Ruddy Darter (Sympetrum sanguineum) - Often uses still, weedy water bodies in woodland.
 Appears to be rather uncommon in Bexley, and I have seen just one definite, at Foots Cray Meadows, and a possible at two other locations.
 Reported from Crossness.
 Ian Stewart says he saw one in King George's Park, Sidcup, on 29th August 2015.

 Common Darter (Sympetrum striolatum) - Probably the most numerous Dragonfly in Bexley, using small ponds and other still, even stagnant or brackish water.
 Often disturbed from resting spots on bare ground, wooden fences and even the tops of garden canes.
 Can be seen flying into early winter.
 Frequent along By-way 105 on the lower Cray in season, and can be seen at Danson Park, Foots Cray Meadows and elsewhere.
+Several pairs were in tandem and ovipositing at the Hall Place flood overflow channel in 2016.
+It was always likely to occcur at Lamorbey lake, and on 23rd August 2016 two were recorded here by myself.
 Away from water, it can be found at the 'wildlife rough' on the north side of Barnehurst Golf Course.

-Damselflies - Zygoptera Demoiselles - Calopterygidae Banded Demoiselle (Calopteryx splendens) - Common along lowland streams and rivers.
+Damselflies - Zygoptera

+Demoiselles - Calopterygidae

+Banded Demoiselle (Calopteryx splendens) - Common along lowland streams and rivers.
 A exotic-looking species that can be seen on the Cray and Shuttle.
-I have also seen a wandering male at Danson Park lake and Ralph Todd reports having it in his garden near The Warren in Bexleyheath.